 Mitigation option: by the end of the first seven lectures, each student should specify a mitigating action as the basis for their coursework.
 This action should be described as a physical change in the form of "instead of A which happens at present, B will happen leading to a reduction in UK emissions."
 This change should be an additional contribution to mitigation in the UK, beyond what is already planned.
 It should be specific and be based on what physically changes (i.e. "Instead of today's average speeds of 100-150 mph, all high-speed trains in the UK will travel with a maximum speed of 75mph to reduce their energy consumption by 30%") not on the incentive provided for change ("the UK will have a carbon tax of £300/tonne of CO2") or on an aspiration for a voluntary behaviour change ("people will eat less meat").
 The option should within 10 years be operating at a scale that will lead to a permanent net reduction in UK annual emissions by 1 MtCO2e/yr (this is around 0.2% of today's total).
-The phrase "net reduction" indicates that if implementing the option requires additional emissions, for example in construction, then the option should lead to savings that "pay off" these additional emissions, and then delivers savings of 1MtCO2e/yr.
+The phrase "net reduction" indicates that if implementing the option requires additional emissions, and then delivers savings of 1MtCO2e/yr.